Spartabariallali/QGresources/extrainformation.md

 Continuous Integration is a development practice in which the developers are required to commit changes to the source code in a shared repository several times a day or more frequently.
 Every commit made in the repository is then built.
 This allows the teams to detect the problems early.
 Apart from this, depending on the Continuous Integration tool, there are several other functions like deploying the build application on the test server, providing the concerned teams with the build and test results, etc.

+- First, a developer commits the code to the source code repository.
+Meanwhile, the Jenkins server checks the repository at regular intervals for changes.
+- Soon after a commit occurs, the Jenkins server detects the changes that have occurred in the source code repository.
+Jenkins will pull those changes and will start preparing a new build.
+- If the build fails, then the concerned team will be notified.
+- If built is successful, then Jenkins deploys the built in the test server.
+- After testing, Jenkins generates a feedback and then notifies the developers about the build and test results.
+- It will continue to check the  source code repository for changes made in the source code and the whole process keeps on repeating.

+### Continous Development

 ### Jenkins